fusioncharts/dev_centre_docs/map-guide/add-drill-down-to-maps.md

 > In the map given above, you are calling the `drillDownState` method and passing `DC|District of Columbia` to it as parameter.

-### Open a URL in the same page
+### Open a URL on the same page

-In the code snippet given below, you can see how, whenever you click on the entity labelled `DC`, the url specified in `link` will open up in the same page:
+In the code snippet given below, you can see how, whenever you click on the entity labeled `DC`, the url specified in `link` will open up in the same page:

 ```json
 {